UoA-eResearch/git-novice/episodes/04-changes.md

 1. "Changes"
 2. "Changed lemon for lime"
-3. "soup modified to the traditional recipe"
+3. "Guacamole modified to the traditional recipe"

 :::::::::::::::  solution